harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux.md

 ### Linux time chaos

-Linux Time Chaos injects chaos to change the time of the Linux machine.
+Linux time chaos injects chaos to change the time of the Linux machine.

 <accordion color="green">
-<summary>View fault usage</summary>
+<summary>Use cases</summary>

+- Induces time chaos to change the system time on the target Linux machines.
-Determines the resiliency of the underlying application components when subjected to a change in the system time.
+- Determines the resiliency of the underlying application components when subjected to a change in the system time.

 </accordion>

 </FaultDetailsCard>